shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 Selected Honors
 ======
+1. Outstanding PhD graduate of NPU, Northwestern Polytechnical University, 2024.
-1. Outstanding PhD student of NPU, Northwestern Polytechnical University, 2023.
+2. outstanding PhD student of NPU, Northwestern Polytechnical University, 2023.
-2. Outstanding PhD student of NPU, Northwestern Polytechnical University, 2022.
+3. Outstanding PhD student of NPU, Northwestern Polytechnical University, 2022.
-3. **China National Scholarship for Graduate**, Ministry of Education of P.R.
+4. **China National Scholarship for Graduate**, Ministry of Education of P.R.
 China, 2021.
 (The highest level of scholarship for graduate set by the government of China)
-4. Outstanding PhD student of NPU, Northwestern Polytechnical University, 2021.
+5. Outstanding PhD student of NPU, Northwestern Polytechnical University, 2021.
-5. Outstanding master student of NPU, Northwestern Polytechnical University, 2018.
+6. Outstanding master student of NPU, Northwestern Polytechnical University, 2018.
-6. **China National Scholarship for Undergraduate**, Ministry of Education of P.R.
+7. **China National Scholarship for Undergraduate**, Ministry of Education of P.R.
 China, 2016.
 (The highest level of scholarship for undergraduate set by the government of China)
-7. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2015.
+8. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2015.
-8. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2014.
+9. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2014.

 Selected Projects
 ======